FWS – Employer Login

 - Always feel free to contact me regarding a possible award increase.

-Finally, I would like to remind you all that FWS students are only permitted to work up to 20 hours per week while in classes, but can work up to 29 hours per week during school breaks.
+Finally, I would like to remind you that FWS students are permitted to work up to 20 hours per week while in classes, but can work up to 29 hours per week during school breaks (as long as their award balance allows it).
 If students have another position on campus, they cannot work more than 29 hours combined between the student’s FWS position and their OPS position.
-Any charges incurred due to working over 29 hours per week will be charged to your department’s OPS account on file.
-Once the charge has been applied to your department’s OPS account on file, your department can do an inner office journal to have the charges applied to another account within your department.